LAFS.910.RI.2.4Archived Standard

 Looking Over the Mountaintop: Figures of Speech and Rhetorical Devices:

 This lesson is the 2nd part in a 3-part series on Dr. Martin Luther King Jr.'s speech "I've Been to the Mountaintop."
 This lesson focuses on some of the figures of speech and rhetorical devices used by Dr. King in his speech.
 The speech has been divided into eight sections.
 As students read through each section they will analyze some of the figures of speech and rhetorical devices King used, record their answers on a graphic organizer, and analyze how use of the figure of speech or rhetorical device impacted the meaning of that section of the speech.
-Students will write an extended paragraph using the quotation sandwich method as the summative assessment for the lesson.
+Students will write an extended paragraph for the lesson.

 Type: Lesson Plan